Sixstring982/PicFX/README.md

 		Rotates each color channel to another channel.
 I.e., R = B, B = G, G = R

-		pane
+		pane [int size]
-		Selects strips of 8 pixels wide, and reverses them.
+		Selects strips of size pixels wide, and reverses them.
 Does this for the whole picture.

 		csmear